Dogfish Head’s 60 Minute IPA, Light Brioche Burger Buns, and Preparing for Memorial Day

 There are a few certainties for the upcoming holiday.
 We will be drinking Dogfish Head.
 We will be eating grilled burgers with roasted green peppers on light brioche buns (recipe below).
 There will be a kale caesar salad, and some sort of bubbling-fruit crumb-topped concoction, a cobbler or crostata or maybe something new.

 Final note: With salad season upon us, I’ve compiled all of my favorite dressings and vinaigrettes onto one page.
-For future reference, it can always be found on The Essentials page.

 We’re keeping things simple this Memorial Day: burgers, salad, beer.
 I love the above-pictured kale caesar, but a Greek salad or a simple romaine salad with blue cheese dressing would accompany the burgers just as well.

 And while I’d love to try out something new for dessert, I might just have to turn to some old favorites.
 Memorial Day has to be celebrated with pie or crisp or cobbler, right?
-Any thoughts would be welcomed.

 A few months ago, a NYTimes recipe that has been circulating the blogosphere for some time now usurped my favorite burger bun recipe.
 Try it!
 You’re burgers will never taste so good.